The Liminality of Writing

 Liminality is the borderline area, the frontier, the place that, as a Lewis Carroll character might say, is neither here nor there.
-The uneasiness of being between two worlds.
 Rites of passage move people through liminal moments.
 Borders move people through liminal places.

 That liminality is on my mind because I’ve recently been having trouble sleeping, and so I’ve been hyper-aware of that almost-but-not-quite asleep moment during which (as in all liminal spaces) magic quite clearly occurs.

-The great pity, of course, is that I can’t remember anything about them the next morning.
+The great pity, of course, is that I can’t remember anything about any of them the next morning!

-Those hard drives are our shadow worlds, filled with ghosts who live stubbornly on in them because we are too hopeful to ever delete them for good, confident that one day inspiration will strike and the words will come pouring out and the results will win the Pulitzer.
+Those hard drives are our shadow worlds, filled with ghosts who live stubbornly on in them because we’re too hopeful to ever delete them for good, confident that one day inspiration will strike and the words will come pouring out and the results will win the Pulitzer.